-Staff are trained on the delivery of RSHE as part of their induction and it is included in our continuing professional development calendar.
+RSHE CPD is included in our continuing professional development calendar.

-The headteacher will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.
+The headteacher will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE where required.

 Further Information: